By Cassandra Devereaux

 On March 8, Chelsea Elizabeth Manning was apprehended, imprisoned and thrust into prolonged solitary confinement by the federal government.
 The arrest was ordered for contempt of court in her refusal to cooperate with a grand jury’s investigation into Wikileaks.
 On April 4, she was finally released into the general population of the prison.

-Formerly a member of army intelligence, Manning came to the public’s attention when she exposed a military website with hundreds of thousands of classified military documents relating to the Afghan and Iraq wars of subjugation.
+Formerly a member of army intelligence, Manning came to the public’s attention when she provided the website with hundreds of thousands of classified military documents relating to the Afghan and Iraq wars of subjugation.
 The horrors exposed range from astronomical rates of civilians slaughtered by U.S. military to its paid contractors’ rape of children via sexual trafficking.
 Manning won the admiration and respect of revolutionaries and the disdain of reactionaries when, upon conviction, she came out as transgender and started her gender transition.
 Her sentence of 35 years was commuted, after seven were “served,” by outgoing President Obama, which enraged then-President-Elect Trump.
 President Trump went on to characterize her as an “ungrateful traitor” who would have still been in prison under his administration.